letoram/durden/HACKING.md

 also cover updates and pull-requests against the gh-pages branch, where applicable.
 If in doubt, check on the IRC channel first.

+Working with the IPC system is a decent way to explore and test things.
+To do so, build the arcan-cfgfs (src/tools/acfgfs) with FUSE so you can mount the control point (e.g. ~/.arcan/appl-out/durden/control).
+If the FUSE driver misbehaves, try with something like socat - unix-connect:p

 Testing
 ------
 For any newly developed feature, figuring out what needs testing is not